source-dan/osu-replay-analysis/README.md

 3. **Usage**:

-__This software can be used to detect ReplayRidor, or any other form of replay riding/stealing.
-It can also be used to check for relax, DKS/Macros, or any other form of key-press/hit cheat.__

    - **File Naming**: Ensure your replay file is named `replay.osr` and is placed in the same directory as `init.py`.
    - **Running the Program**: Open a terminal or command prompt, navigate to the directory containing `initr.py`, and run: